 Stafford is a native of Pensacola where he resides with his wife and their two sons, and is an active member of Christ Church.

 Director and Legal Counsel, Elections Division Office of the Secretary of the Commonwealth, Massachusetts

-Michelle Tassinari is the Director and Legal Counsel in the Secretary of the Commonwealth’s Elections Division.
+Michelle K. Tassinari is the Director and Legal Counsel in the Secretary of the Commonwealth’s Elections Division.
 She is a graduate of Brandeis University and New England School of Law.
 Ms. Tassinari is the state appointee to the Election Assistance Commission’s Standards Board, Member of the Bipartisan Policy Center Voter Registration Task Force, Advisory Board Member of the MIT, Election Data and Science Lab, and Working Group Member of the Council of State Governments Overseas Voter Initiative.
 In 2020, she was named as one of 50 Top Women of Law by the Massachusetts Lawyer’s Weekly.
-Ms. Tassinari is President of the National Association of State Election Directors.
+Ms. Tassinari is Immediate Past President of the National Association of State Election Directors.

 Election Commissioner, City of Boston, Massachusetts